SunnyPai0413/koishi-plugin-sns-embed/readme.md

 ## Features | Todo List

-- [:white_check_mark:] Dump all SNS messages to database.
+- [✅] Dump all SNS messages to database.
 SQLite as default, MySQL supported.
-- [:x:] Store more Metadata for SNS messages so that we can use them in complicated RAG callback rules.
+- [❌] Store more Metadata for SNS messages so that we can use them in complicated RAG callback rules.
-- [:white_check_mark:] Store MultiModal messages (Image, Video, Audio, etc.) to koishi assets.
+- [✅] Store MultiModal messages (Image, Video, Audio, etc.) to koishi assets.
 Local storage as default, S3 compatible or others not tested yet.
-- [:x:] More OSS provider support.
+- [❌] More OSS provider support.
 Alibaba Cloud, Tencent Cloud, Cloudflare R2, etc.
-- [:x:] Use ASR model, VLM model, optical flow, etc. for MultiModal semantic understanding.
+- [❌] Use ASR model, VLM model, optical flow, etc. for MultiModal semantic understanding.
 Create vectorized embeddings for MultiModal messages.
 This is for further RAG callback.
-- [:white_check_mark:] Create vectorized embeddings with OpenAI compatible API for SNS messages.
+- [✅] Create vectorized embeddings with OpenAI compatible API for SNS messages.
 Only Zhipu API is tested now.
-- [:white_check_mark:] Store vectorized embeddings to vector database.
+- [✅] Store vectorized embeddings to vector database.
 Only Milvus is supported now.
-- [:x:] Create more RAG callback rules and NLP models workflow for message reply.
+- [❌] Create more RAG callback rules and NLP models workflow for message reply.
 Prompt engineering nessitates in this step.
-- [:x:] Cluster deployment parameters for Database, Vector Database, Object Storage, etc.
+- [❌] Cluster deployment parameters for Database, Vector Database, Object Storage, etc.

 ---